XanderK555/Housing-Affordability-in-US-Metro-Areas/README.md

 #### Population Data

-The population data used is from the 2020 U.S. Census and annual estimates from 2021 to 2023, broken down by metro area.
-The data source is from census.gov and can be found [here](https://www.census.gov/data/tables/time-series/demo/popest/2020s-total-metro-and-micro-statistical-areas.html).
+The population data used is from the U.S. Census and comtains annual estimates from 2016 to 2023, broken down by metro area.
+The data source is from census.gov and can be found [here](https://www.census.gov/data/tables/time-series/demo/popest/2010s-total-metro-and-micro-statistical-areas.html) for 2016-2019 data, and [here](https://www.census.gov/data/tables/time-series/demo/popest/2020s-total-metro-and-micro-statistical-areas.html) for 2020-2023 data.

 #### Income Data